-The ongoing health pandemic has compounded these daily obstacles the underserved youth of Eatonville have faced over the past year.
+These obstacles the underserved youth of Pine Hills face daily have been compounded over the past year by the ongoing COVID-19 health.
 Students were forced to spend months engaged in online learning.
 This, not surprisingly, was easier for some than for others.
-While students from other more middle- to high-income communities had the advantage of access to the Internet, more frequent adult supervision, online tutoring services and personal laptops, these low-income Eatonville students struggled to find resources to participate in such learning and, as reports now show, had more difficulty staying on task than their well-off peers.
-These disparities are especially pronounced in low-income Black and Hispanic communities.
+While students from other more middle- to high-income communities had the advantage of access to the Internet, more frequent adult supervision, online tutoring services and personal laptops, the students from these low-income Pine Hills households struggled to find the resources necessary to participate in these types of learning opportunities.

+Studies now show such under-resourced youth had more difficulty staying on task than their well-off peers, with disparities especially pronounced in low-income Black and Hispanic communities.
+All three elementary schools our WDW Branch serves had very high minority populations in 2020-21-98% at Mollie Ray and Ridgewood Park and 97% at Pine Hills.
 In a recent analysis on academic effects due to COVID-19 by McKinsey & Company, white students fell behind 1-3 months during school closures while students of color fell behind 6-12 months.
 The study also estimated that COVID-related losses among kindergarten to 12th-grade students will reduce their lifetime earnings by between \$61,000 and \$82,000.